Species at Risk

 Given that it takes a decade or two before a turtle reaches breeding age, and that less than 1% of turtle eggs make it to adulthood, saving even a single turtle can make a difference.

-What you can do to improve turtle habitat… at home or at the cottage!
+What else can you can do to improve turtle habitat… at home or at the cottage?

 Since the 1800’s, more than seventy-two per cent of Ontario wetland habitats have been drained for various reasons.
 Turtles as nature’s caretakers have the responsibility of keeping wetlands healthy and clean.
 They do this by making sure that any insects or small animals that die are eaten and the water is not contaminated.
 Although most turtles are omnivores, some like the snapping turtle will eat small fish, frogs and even ducklings as well.